aadityaverma06/VidTube-Video-Streaming-ExpressJs-Back-End/README.md

 ## 🚀 Getting Started

-As this is a Back-End only App, use of Postman is advised to access the routes.
+As this is a Back-End only App, use of Postman is advised to access the routes, The App is deployed on Render (Free Tier), so initial calls might take some time, once the server is up and running, all subsequent requests will be fulfilled seamlessly.
+The Routes are divided into Protected and Unprotected, therefore, Protected Routes require authentication, so create or login into your account accordingly.
 The Database documents are provided in a PDF File for testing purposes.

 ## 🔗 Routes

 Here is the list of all routes

-### HealthCheck Route
+### HealthCheck Route (Unprotected)

 ```bash
 GET api/v1/healthCheck